flutter/flutter/dev/integration_tests/ui/README.md

-# Flutter end-to-end driver tests
+# Flutter UI integration tests

-This is a collection of end-to-end integration tests for Flutter.
+This project contains a collection of non-plugin-dependent UI integration tests.

+## keyboard\_resize

+Verifies that showing and hiding the keyboard resizes the content.